cpacker/multiple-futures-prediction-carla/README.md

 The MFP architecture has been modified from the original repo to not use attention (the scenarios used in CfD only use 2 agents).
 Additionally, it has been modified to support rotation of model inputs based on the each vehicle's yaw, such that the reference frame (for prediction) always starts at (0,0) in the +X direction.
 See the [CfD paper appendix]() for further details.

-MFP models trained on the CfD dataset can be used for planning to control a vehicle in the CARLA simulator.
+MFP models trained on the CfD dataset can be used for planning, e.g., to control a vehicle in the CARLA simulator.
 To use an MFP model for control in a CfD scenario, follow the instructions for running MFP models in the [CfD repository]().

 ### Installation